Nikeshbajaj/Text-to-Binary/README.md

 # Text to Binary and Binary to Text conversion
 ## MATLAB Code

-### Important to note this that this is a function file not script, you need to pass parameters to execute this program.
+### Important to note that this is a ""function"" file not script, you need to pass variables to execute this program.
+Please DO NOT just click on RUN and report that this is not WORKING!!!!

 #### Step 1.
 Save "text2bin.m" and "bin2text.m" files in your current directory of MATLAB